-All undergraduates in faculties other than Arts are required to complete a number of courses in the Humanities and Social The Faculty of Arts is responsible for providing the Sciences. courses and supervising the teaching.
+All undergraduates in faculties other than Arts are required to complete a number of courses in the Humanities and Social Sciences.
 A new pattern for Science students was introduced in 1961.
-Full-time students who began their Science course in 1961 or later will follow the programme outlined below: Three Year Courses
+Full-time students who began their Science course in 1961 or later will follow the programme outlined below:

+Three Year Courses